 [email protected] programs act as a bridge between students and avenues of help, assisting them to take that first and crucial step of getting help. batyr speakers share their personal stories of difficult times, educating the students about the first hand benefits of reaching out, the avenues which are available to them both on and off campus, and how best to help themselves or someone else facing similar situation.

-Long-term [email protected] partnerships currently exist at the University of Technology Sydney, Australian National University in Canberra, The University of South Australia in Adelaide and the Faculty of Health Sciences at the University of Sydney.
+Long-term [email protected] partnerships currently exist at the University of Technology Sydney, Australian National University in Canberra, The University of South Australia in Adelaide, James Cook University in Townsville and The University of Sydney.

 An important aspect of the partnership includes, a student led chapter who plan and implement events and initiatives designed to help reduce mental health stigma and increase help seeking on campus.

 Research highlights students are five times more likely to experience mental ill health when at university.
 86% of students who do suffer a significant mental health issue are likely to drop out from university.*